jezzaayt/UpdateInsight/readme.md

 - **Persistance Local Storage**: User changes on order of groupings or if toggle of groupings is showing is local to the machine.
 - **Flexible Grouping and Item Organization**: Easily reorder of their groups to suit your preferences.
 - **Downloadability File Export**: Consider the possibility of adding a feature to download each item's data from the JSON into a CSV or XLSX file for use in other software
+- **Keyword Detection**: Configure keywords to monitor and receive alerts whenever these keywords are detected in newly added text.

 ## Prerequisites